PermissionlessGames/degen-casino/docs/docgen/src/src/libraries/PCPricing.sol/library.PCPricing.md

 Legacy function that adjusts all prices in one transaction

-*If trackedCurrencies length exceeds batchSize, it will use batch processing*
+*If the number of currencies exceed the batchsize, it will instead only process the batchsize*

 ```solidity